bitwes/Gut/documentation/docs/Stubbing.md

 ## Stub Actions
 You can stub a method to take the following actions when called.
 These actions will be taken based on the best matched stub found for the method.

+__Only one action should be specified as only one will be used.__

-Chain actions to the end of a call to `stub`
+Chain an action to the end of a call to `stub`
 ``` gdscript
 stub(MyScript, "some_method").to_return(9)
 ```